7:00AM to 5:00PM

 Then it’s extremely likely that you’ve run into one of the drain flies Australia is growing to hate.
-Often called sink flies or sewer gnats the scientific name is Psychodidae.
+Often called sink or sewer flies the scientific name is Psychodidae.
 But how do you get rid of drain flies?

 First things first: don’t panic.
 Although they munch on the gross stuff that lurks in your drains, these little critters aren’t going to kill you, and they aren’t going to endanger the structure of your home either.
 At the very worst, they have been known to trigger asthma symptoms within sufferers if inhaled.

-If you’ve discovered small flies in a shower or bathroom that is not used very often, here’s some good news: that’s why they’re breeding there!
-Even if your unused bathroom appears clean, without using or thoroughly cleaning it regularly, you’re laying the groundwork for a stagnant accumulation of the slimy stuff that drain flies find so tasty.
+If you’ve discovered small flies or fly larvae in a shower or bathroom, it is most likely that is where they will be going to lay eggs.
+Even if your unused bathroom appears clean, without using or thoroughly cleaning it regularly, you’re laying the groundwork for a stagnant accumulation of the slimy stuff and stagnant water that the drain flies find so tasty.
 And if you can visibly see mould in your bathroom, it’s definitely time to get out the rubber gloves.

-Regularly cleaning or flushing your drains is great drain fly prevention.
+Regularly cleaning and flushing your drains is a great way to prevent drain flies.
 But that solution is not going to help you with getting rid of drain flies that have already made their way into your house.

 For that, try this easy DIY recipe.
-Add equal parts of water, sugar and vinegar to a bowl, and now add the secret ingredient: dish soap.
+Add equal parts of water, sugar and vinegar to a bowl, and now add the secret ingredient: drops of dish soap.
 The drain flies won’t be able to resist it – and the consequences for them will be dire.

 But wait!
 Shouldn’t we be trying to stop the drain flies at the very source?
 It’s all good and well to know how to kill drain flies once they’ve crawled out of the drain, but what about the ones that are still down there?